Hopin valued at $5.65bn after a year of virtual events

-The virtual events platform raised $400m in its latest funding round, doubling its value from its previous valuation in November.
+The virtual events platform raised $400m in its latest funding round, bringing its valuation to more than $5bn.

-Hopin has raised $400m in Series C funding, in a round co-led by Andreessen Horowitz and General Catalyst, with IVP.
+Hopin has raised $400m in Series C funding, in a round co-led by Andreessen Horowitz and General Catalyst, with participation from IVP.

-The latest funding brings the virtual events platform’s value to $5.65bn, more than double its $2bn value last November, and far above its $40m valuation in June 2020.
+The latest funding brings the company’s valuation to $5.65bn, more than double the $2bn valuation it had last November and far above its $40m valuation in June 2020.

 “Even though we were a small team and halfway through a redesign, we decided to go for it and launched six months early, in March 2020,” he said.